 Urban design plays a crucial role in creating engaged and connected cities, facilitating the exchange of experiences. .
 The Urban Developer spent some time researching key urban design trends and changes we’re likely to see in 2018.

 Where 2017 was the year of IoT-integration and “place-making”, 2018 is the year of biophilic design and re-urbanisation.
 So, what else has changed in the world of urban design and development?

 A wealth of evidence-based research extols the virtues of nature – it’s good for our mental well-being and overall health.
-Studies suggest that spaces that embrace greenery and biophilic design can inspire creativity and even improve brain function.
+Studies suggest that spaces that embrace the trend of greenery and biophilic design can inspire creativity and even improve brain function.

-The consideration of local landscapes when redesigning urban areas has become a major trend, 2017 was the year that biophilic design boomed – see Amazon’s orb-shaped rainforest HQ in Seattle as an example – and in Australia at least, it finally felt as if an increasing interest in sustainability and the use of renewable materials was taking off.
+The consideration of local landscapes when redesigning urban areas has become a major trend, 2017 was the year that biophilic design boomed – see Amazon’s orb-shaped rainforest HQ in Seattle as an example – and in Australia at least, it finally felt as if an increasing interest in sustainability and the use of renewable materials was taking off in our urban design.

-Urban planners are finding more innovative ways in which to weave nature into the city as councils have slowly implemented mandatory greening requirements.
+Urban planners are finding more innovative ways in which to weave nature into city urban design as councils have slowly implemented mandatory greening requirements.
 Incorporating nature into traditionally urban spaces such as rooftops create a feeling of the outdoors without the need to leave the city.

 Related reading: Urban Farm Creates Much-Needed Retail ‘Customer Experience’

 “Our public spaces are at the heart of democratic living.”Author of ‘Public Space’ Stephen Carr